ActivitySim/activitysim/docs/gettingstarted.rst

     skims.set_keys("TAZ", "TAZ_r")
     locals_d = {"skims": skims}

-The next step is to call ``asim.interaction_simulate`` function which run a simulation in which alternatives must be merged with choosers because there are interaction terms or because alternatives are being sampled.
+The next step is to call ``asim.interaction_simulate`` function which run a MNL choice model simulation in which alternatives must be merged with choosers because there are interaction terms or because alternatives are sampled.
 The choosers table, the alternatives table, the model specification expressions file, the skims, and the sample size are all passed in.

 ::

   asim.interaction_simulate(choosers_segment, alternatives, spec[[school_type]],
-    skims=skims, locals_d=locals_d, sample_size=50, chunk_size=0, trace_label=None)
+    skims=skims, locals_d=locals_d, sample_size=50, chunk_size=0, trace_label=None, trace_choice_name=None)

-This function solves the utilities, calculates probabilities, draws random numbers, selects choices, and returns a column of choices.
+This function solves the MNL utilities, calculates probabilities, draws random numbers, selects choices, and returns a column of choices.
 This is done in a for loop of chunks of choosers in order to avoid running out of RAM when building the often large data tables.
 The ``eval_variables`` loops through each expression and solves it at once for all records in the chunked chooser table using either pandas' eval() or Python's eval().

+As introduced earlier, there are three different simulate methods currently in ActivitySim:

+* simple_simulate - Multinomial logit simulation - such as a simple auto ownership model
+* nested_simulate - Nested logit simulation - such as a nested mode choice model
+* interaction_simulate - Multinomial logit simulation where alternatives are interacted with choosers or because alternatives are sampled - such as a tour destination choice model

 If the expression is a skim matrix, then the entire column of chooser OD pairs is retrieved from the matrix (i.e. numpy array) in one vectorized step.
 The ``orig`` and ``dest`` objects in ``self.data[orig, dest]`` in ``activitysim.skim.py`` are vectors